AsymLabs/realpath-lib/README.md

 Closure
 =======

+We are interested in the user experience with this library.
+If you wish, contact us to let us know if it works for your platform.

+We can be contacted by email (as below) or you may start an issue thread that provides the results of your tests if you wish.
+We'll try to address your concerns.

 We hope that you find this Bash library to be of value.
-Should you have any comments or suggestions for improvement please let us know at dv@angb.co.
+Should you decide to use it on your project, or should you have any comments or suggestions for improvement, please contact us at dv@angb.co.